Skip to content

 seed = np.zeros(6)

-solutions = manip.calcInvKin(target, seed)
+solutions = manip.calcInvKin(ik_input, seed) # list[np.ndarray]

-• Target is outside workspace
+• the target is outside the workspace,

 IK Solvers